Colorado’s redemption campaign is working to safely bring home people incarcerated in Colorado’s prisons.

 Stephen said, “At heart, he’s always been a good kid.
 He didn’t hesitate about running into a burning building.
 That’s the type of person he is.
 When we were getting married, our wedding venue fell through.
 Mike found us a new venue, saved the wedding and walked his mom down the aisle.
 When we moved into a new house, Mike painted the whole thing and moved us in.
 He was the one to come by to fix the car, mow the lawn and help around the house.
 His mom has COPD and is on oxygen 24/7 and I’m disabled with kidney disease.
 We need him home to care for us.”

 The COVID-19 pandemic has left many of us feeling powerless, especially families whose loved ones remain at-risk inside Colorado prisons.
 But there is something that you can do — share your story.
-One of the most effective ways to change hearts and minds, and urge officials to protect medically vulnerable and elderly people in prisons, is through your personal experiences.
+One of the most effective ways to change hearts and minds, and urge Governor Polis to act, is through your personal experiences.
 By sharing your stories, you will help us better understand what is happening inside Colorado’s prisons and join us in advocating for the safe release of our most vulnerable neighbors.
-No one deserves to die from COVID-19.
-Your stories can help save lives.

 If you are willing to share your story please email firstname.lastname@example.org